xditya/website/content/calling-methods.md

 ## Telegram API Functions

-To call a Telegram API functions directly, access its identifier from `client.api`, and call it like any other async function.
+To call a Telegram API function directly, access its identifier from `client.api`, and call it like any other async function.

 ```ts
 await client.api.functionName(...);